 And depending on the response to this “Founding Members” offer, you can then evaluate if creating this group is worth your time.

-Creating the Group and Welcoming New Members
+3. Create the Group and Welcome New Members

 Decide on your core values as well as what is and isn’t allowed when members create posts and leave comments, and stick to them.

 Not having ground rules can make your group a free-for-all with lots of self-promotion or off-topic posts.
 This can potentially lower the overall value of the group, so make sure your rules are clear.

 One of the first things you should do is welcome new members to the group and ask them to make an introduction.

 We do this in the ASK Method Masterclass Facebook group with huge results.